willFreed1/nomik/documentations/docs/11-CLI-TOOLS-REFERENCE.md

 | _(aucun)_ | — | — | — |

 **Exemple de prompt Cursor** :
-- "What projects does GENOME track?"
+- "What projects does NOMIK track?"

 ---